revbayes/revbayes.github.io/tutorials/brownian/index.md

 -   the substitution model is conditioned on the molecular sequence data.

-Programming the model in ‘RevBayes‘
+Programming the model in RevBayes
 -----------------------------------

 First, we create a substitution model, just like what you probably did in previous tutorial
-(*e.g.,*RB_CTMC_Tutorial).
-In a first step, we will use a GTR+Gamma model.
-Start by loading the sequence data matrix specified in ‘data/primates_cytb.nex‘.
+(*e.g.*, RB_CTMC_Tutorial).
+In a first step,
+we will use a GTR+Gamma model.
+Start by loading the sequence data matrix specified in `data/primates_cytb.nex`.

     seqData <- readDiscreteCharacterData("data/primates_cytb.nex")

-We can use a flat Dirichlet prior density on the exchangeability rates ‘er‘ and the the base frequencies ‘pi‘.
+We can use a flat Dirichlet prior density on the exchangeability rates `er` and the the base frequencies `pi`.

     er_prior <- v(1,1,1,1,1,1)
     er ~ dnDirichlet(er_prior)
     pi_prior <- v(1,1,1,1)
     pi ~ dnDirichlet(pi_prior)

-Now add the simplex scale move one each the exchangeability rates ‘er‘ and the stationary frequencies ‘pi‘ to the moves vector:
+Now add the simplex scale move one each the exchangeability rates `er` and the stationary frequencies `pi` to the moves vector:

     moves[++mvi] = mvSimplexElementScale(er)
     moves[++mvi] = mvSimplexElementScale(pi)

-We can finish setting up this part of the model by creating a deterministic node for the GTR instantaneous-rate matrix ‘Q‘.
-The ‘fnGTR()‘ function takes a set of exchangeability rates and a set of base frequencies to compute the instantaneous-rate matrix used when calculating the likelihood of our model.
+We can finish setting up this part of the model by creating a deterministic node for the GTR instantaneous-rate matrix `Q`.
+The `fnGTR()` function takes a set of exchangeability rates and a set of base frequencies to compute the instantaneous-rate matrix used when calculating the likelihood of our model.